 Be sure to read, understand, and follow the instructions that accompany the products you purchase for your bicycle.
 Examples of modifications include this partial list:

 - Physically altering existing parts (sanding, filing, drilling, etc.)

-- Any repairs made to carbon composite structures

 - Removing safety equipment such as reflectors or secondary retention devices

 - · Using adapters for brake systems

 - · Adding a motor or engine

-- · Installing accessories
+- Installing accessories

 - · Changing parts

-warning: Failure to confirm compatibility, properly install, operate and maintain any component or accessory can result in serious injury or death.
+A WARNING: Failure to confirm compatibility, properly install, operate and maintain any component or accessory can result in serious injury or death.

 warning: Changing the components on your bike with other than genuine replacement parts may compromise the safety of your bicycle and may void the warranty.
-Check with your dealer before changing the components on your bike.
+Check with your Electra retailer before changing the components on your bike.